Types of communication

-Upward communication type
+#1: Upward communication

 As the name suggests, upward business communication flows upwards, from subordinates to their superiors and further up the organizational hierarchy.
-It allows higher-ups to check in with their employees, and it helps subordinates voice their concerns, suggestions, opinions, etc.

 A team manager uses Google Forms to create an anonymous survey on workplace satisfaction.
 They then analyze the results to pinpoint the biggest issues and work with HR to solve them.

-Downward communication type
+#2: Downward communication